 - $250 Annual Air Travel Credit: Each year, you will automatically get a statement credit for $250 in airline charges – including air fare, baggage fees, upgrades and “some in-flight purchases,” according to Citi’s website – within two billing periods of such charges posting to your account.

-Free 4th Night For Hotel Stays: As a Citi Prestige cardholder, you will have the ability to obtain a free night for any hotel stay of at least four consecutive nights paid for with your card.
+- Free 4th Night For Hotel Stays: As a Citi Prestige cardholder, you will have the ability to obtain a free night for any hotel stay of at least four consecutive nights paid for with your card.
 This can obviously prove to be a good deal, but there are a few important caveats to note before you get too excited.
 For starters, only reservations booked through thankyou.com or by phone qualify for this benefit.
-Citi’s Prestige Concierge can help connect you, but it’s still not an easy process and will no longer be available for the Fourth Night benefit starting September 2019.
+Citi’s Prestige Concierge could help connect you in the past, but it was not an easy process and is no longer available for the Fourth Night benefit since September 2019.

 What’s more, there’s no guarantee that you’ll be quoted rates as low as you might find on third-party travel-comparison websites such as Kayak.com, and you cannot use points to book your stay.
 However, you are guaranteed a price that is equal to or lower than what is quoted on the hotel’s website.

 - Up to 5 Points Per $1 Spent: With all of the big-ticket benefits that Prestige provides, it would be easy to overlook its ongoing rewards.
 After all, what’s 5 points per $1 spent on airfare and restaurants, or 3 points per $1 spent on hotels and cruise lines, compared to a pile of 50,000 points?
 Well, when you look at it that way, not much – especially since an actual airline or hotel chain has to be the billing party.
 Flights and nights booked through third-party booking websites such as Kayak.com do not qualify.
 They will instead accrue rewards at the card’s base earning rate of 1 point per $1 spent, just like all other purchases.